GladiumLab/documentation/source/_docs/wordpress-s3.md

 [terminus wp <site>.<env> -- s3-uploads create-iam-user --admin-key=<key> --admin-secret=<secret>]

 Note: Currently this command will only work if you patch the plugin, per this issue on [Github](https://github.com/humanmade/S3-Uploads/issues/95#issuecomment-393989259).
+You can also create a site-specific user from your S3 admin panel.

-Replace the keys you set previously in wp-config.php with the keys returned from the above command.
+Replace the keys you set previously in wp-config.php with the keys returned from the above command or your S3 admin panel.

 #### Migrate existing media using S3 Uploads and WP-CLI